d4n3sh/thedaneshproject/content/posts/2007-03-13-ssh-tunneling-with-putty-linux.md

 ![SSH Tunneling][1]

 In this post I will show you how to apply SSH tunneling using the windows SSH client Putty.
-I&#8217;ll cover the Linux implementation in my future post.
+I'll cover the Linux implementation in my future post.

 <!--more-->